Tan-cmd/rest-crud-api-security/README.md

 # rest-crud-api-security
-- In this project, I have initialized libraries such as Spring Data JPA, Spring Boot DevTools, and the MySQL Driver to manipulate the project.
+- In this project, I have initialized libraries such as Spring Data JPA, Spring Boot DevTools, Security, and the MySQL Driver to manipulate the project.
 - After initializing the project, I create packages such as Rest, Dao, Entity, Security, and Service to contain the corresponding classes.
 In addition, I also configure the application.properties file to connect to the database.
 - In the entity package, I created a class named Employee and used the @Entity annotation to mark this class, and @Table matches the table name in the database.
 There are also other annotations for the fields.
 - Then I created an interface class in the dao package.
 In this class, I use JPARepository to manipulate add, delete, edit, and read API.